leaningtech/labs/sites/browserpod/src/content/docs/14-reference/01-BinaryFile/02-getSize.md

 ## Returns

-`getSize` returns a [Promise] which is resolved when the operation has succeded.
+`getSize` returns a [Promise] which is resolved when the operation has succeeded.
 The promise resolves to the byte size of the file.

 [Promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise